msarwo/coffeegroupbuy/PROJECT_SUMMARY.md

 ### 4. Use the App!

-- Products automatically load from Serveonyx
+- Products automatically load from Onyx Coffee Lab
 - Add items to cart
 - Proceed to payment via Venmo